civiccc/django-pindb/README.rst

 Approach
 --------

 We use a threadlocal to hold the pinned set.
-This feels icky, but until we need an evented models, passing around the pinned set seems like a needless tax.
-It would be possible to pass the pinned set around instead if we needed to support an evented execution model.
-We might also take advantage of gevent's monkeypatching of threading.local to support eventlets.
+This feels icky, but, passing around the pinned set seems like a needless tax.

 The database router will then respect pinned set.